cvfisher/pokemon-egg-hatch-counter/README.md

 # pokemon-egg-hatch-counter
-A counter that counts the number of eggs hatched until one hatches a shiny Pokemon, nuilt with CSS and JS
+A counter that counts the number of eggs hatched until one hatches a shiny Pokemon, built with CSS and JS